The Bankrate promise

 How long does it take to get approved for a credit card?

-In many cases, it only takes a few minutes to get approved for a credit card.
-However, in some cases, it takes a few days for a lender to evaluate and respond to your application — which can be frustrating, especially if you were hoping to get access to your new line of credit right away.
+In many cases, it takes only a few minutes to get approved for a credit card.
+In some cases, however, it takes a few days for a lender to evaluate and respond to your application.

-Here are the credit card approval process steps that every application goes through, whether you get approved immediately or need to wait a little bit longer:
+Here are the credit card approval process steps that every application goes through:

+- You submit your application.
 Knowing how to apply for a credit card will help your application go as quickly and smoothly as possible.
-Most credit card applications are fairly easy to fill out, and as long as you have your personal information — including your address, income and Social Security number — close at hand, you should be able to complete the application within a short period of time.
+Most credit card applications are fairly easy to fill out, and as long as you have your personal information—including your address, income and Social Security number—close at hand, you should be able to complete the application within a short period of time.

-The next step in the credit card approval process involves a credit inquiry.
-The bank or lender will conduct a hard credit inquiry, or “hard pull,” on your credit report to review your credit history and determine your creditworthiness.
+- The lender checks your credit.
+The issuer will conduct a ”hard pull” on your credit report to review your credit history and determine your creditworthiness.

-If the credit card issuer notices any discrepancies between your application and credit report (such as a different address or Social Security number) it may contact you with a verification request.
-You may also be asked to verify your income, monthly housing payment or any of the other information included on your application.
+- You may be required to verify information.
+If there are any discrepancies between your application and credit report, the issuer may contact you to verify your income, monthly housing payment or any of the other information included on your application.

-If you’ve been approved for a new credit card, the bank or lender might issue you a credit card number right away.
-These instant credit card numbers are useful for online purchases and digital wallets, but you’ll still want to keep an eye out for your physical credit card (which should arrive in the mail within 7 to 10 business days).
+- If approved, you receive a credit card in the mail.
+If you’ve been approved for a new credit card, the bank or lender might issue you a virtual credit card number right away.
+These instant credit card numbers are useful for online purchases and digital wallets, but you’ll still want to keep an eye out for your physical credit card (which should arrive in the mail within seven to 10 business days).
+You can often request expedited shipping for a fee.

 Reasons your application’s status may be delayed